About

 Every organisation begins with essence — the animating truth of why it exists and what it serves.

-Once you can see it, you can feel it — and once you feel it, you can change it.
+Once you can see that drift, you can feel it.

 The Architecture of We makes that drift visible again.